Flow-matic/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-  * Tic Tac Toe Game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+  * Tic Tac Toe game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

   * Games played on three-in-a-row boards can be traced back to Ancient Egypt, where such game boards have been found on roofing tiles dating from around 1300 BC.
   An early variation of Tic-Tac-Toe was played in the Roman Empire, around the first century BC.